 A full description of the algorithm may be found in:

-A collection of DNA sequences in FASTA format.
+The name of a file of DNA sequences in FASTA format.

 MCAST will create a directory named